dndungu/blank/README.md

 # BlankPage

-A useless Golang application that serves a coloured blank web page.
+A useless Golang application that  starts a webserver displaying a coloured page.

 This simple app is intended to be used for testing deployment strategies.
 It was inspired by a [demo](https://www.youtube.com/watch?v=05EZx3MBHSY) of spinnaker